deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion47.png" alt="">

-After hitting the instruction, we can can see that our `dataview1` object is about to be operated on, and we can see that the `buffer` of our `dataview1` object currently poitns to `0x24471ebed0`.
+After hitting the instruction, we can see that our `dataview1` object is about to be operated on, and we can see that the `buffer` of our `dataview1` object currently points to `0x24471ebed0`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion48.png" alt="">